gravitasse/vagrantFlexSwitch/README.md

 4. password is "vagrant"

 This vagrant image is based on Ubuntu 14.04 and two ports are created within this image by default "Eth0" and "Eth1".
+"Eth1" will be your management interface ip address if you are using public network